I3A-NavSys/navsim/doc/install.md

 cd navsim/ws
 colcon build
 ```
+If the previous command fails, make sure that your user is the owner of all downloaded folders, instead of root.
+If not, this can be fixed using the "sudo chown -R <user:user> navsim/" command.

 Now we set up .bashrc to make our workspace act as a ROS overlay (leaving Humble as a ROS underlay).
 Also, we configure Gazebo to find our libraries:
 ```bash